workforce-data-initiative/datapackagist/README.md

 #### Overview

-DataPackagist is a web app that allows you to create and edit Data Packages via a simple and intuitive web form.
-You can start from scratch, upload an existing `datapackage.json`, or even access DataPackagist via the CKAN and DKAN integration, to get started.
+DataPackagist is a web app that allows you to create and edit Training Provider Data Packages via a simple and intuitive web form.
+You can start from scratch, upload an existing `datapackage.json`, or even access DataPackagist via a database integration, to get started.

 To use the app, you don't need to know the technical details of what a `datapackage.json` file looks like, or why it looks like it does.
 You only need to know: